 Our rankings considered the cost, features, and benefits of the best-reviewed, most popular, and most highly rated commode chairs.

-All five of these bedside toilet chairs are very highly recommended – but we have chosen the Guardian Padded Drop-Arm Commode by Medline as the number-one bedside toilet because of the comfortable padding, unique sturdiness, and versatility in combination with a low price point, making it an exceptional value for your money.
+All five of these bedside toilet chairs are very highly recommended – but we have chosen the GentleBoost Uplift 3-in-1 Commode Shower Chair by Platinum Health as the number-one bedside toilet.

 Co-Founder of Rehabmart and an Occupational Therapist since 1993.
 Mike has spent his professional career working in multiple areas of Occupational Therapy, including pediatrics, geriatrics, hand therapy, ergonomics and inpatient / outpatient rehabilitation.
 Mike enjoys writing articles that help people solve complex therapeutic problems and make better product choices.